 Activity taking place within Creative Exchange includes:

-The Legal Bridge is a project focused on skills and knowledge exchange between artists, creatives and lawyers.
-A simple tool will be created to help artists and creatives upskill and build a foundation of knowledge in legal matters, relevant to their creative practice and work (i.e., IP, GDPR, business growth, investment, and more).
+The Legal Bridge was a project focused on skills and knowledge exchange between artists, creatives and lawyers.
+A simple tool will be developed to help artists and creatives upskill and build a foundation of knowledge in legal matters, relevant to their creative practice and work (i.e., IP, GDPR, business growth, investment, and more).
 Read more about the project here.